Chincode123/Gymnasiearbete-Dronare/README.md

 - Sends instructions to the receiver via the serial port.
 - Uses a dedicated class to manage outgoing messages and ensure proper communication flow.

+##### Connection Status Indicators

+The `Control Panel` displays the connection status of the receiver, drone, and drone activation state using color-coded indicators:

+  - <span style="color:green;">connected</span>
+  - <span style="color:red;">disconnected</span>
+  - <span style="color:grey;">unkown</span>

+These indicators update dynamically based on received messages and reset to disconnected/unkown if no updates are received within a timeout period.

 ##### Data Collection